JanuszPelc/StereoTool/README.md

 The **Stereoize Knob** splits the signal into three bands using 18 dB per octave crossover filters, and in the middle band applies a comb filtering effect to the left and right channels complementarily.
 As the amount is raised, the mix between the original and the artificially enhanced signal increases, while the frequency of complementary notches and peaks shifts gradually, making it easier to achieve the optimal sound.

-The **Width Knob** is mapped directly to Bitwig's Tool device's Width knob.
+The **Width Knob** is mapped directly to Bitwig Studio's Tool device's Width knob.
 It works simply by altering the volume of the side signal.

 The **Panning Knob** uses true stereo panning, allowing the image to shift without altering the left-right gain relationship.
 In contrast, typical balance-based panning simply lowers the level of one channel, which can cause parts of a stereo signal to disappear.
 For example, hard-panning a sound with a ping-pong delay using balance-based panning would make one side inaudible (either "ping" or "pong").